rocketblend/cross-wails/README.md

 Docker Image for Cross Compiling [Wails Applications](https://wails.io/)

 > [!NOTE]
 > This repository serves as a fork of the original [Cross Wails repository](https://github.com/abjrcode/cross-wails).
-It was detached from the original due to PRs defaulting to that directory, and adjustments were made to tailor it for this projects needs.
+It was detached from the original due to PRs defaulting to that repository, and adjustments being needed to tailor it for our needs.

 ## Usage